crowdsecurity/php-remediation-engine/docs/USER_GUIDE.md

 As for the CAPI remediation engine above, you can pass `ordered_remediations` and `fallback_remediation` settings.

-In addition, LAPI remediation engine handle the following settings:
+In addition, LAPI remediation engine handles the following settings:

 ### Stream mode